5 Reasons Why You Need More Affection in Your Life After 60

-For people at any age, affection is more than just a luxury.
+For people of any age, affection is more than just a luxury.
 Research shows that giving and receiving expressions of love – such as by hugging, holding hands, kissing, and saying “I love you” – is associated with many benefits to our relationships, our mental well-being, and even our physical health.
 Here are some of the most important reasons to be more affectionate in our close relationships.

 Affection Releases Feel-good Hormones